 The Peerfit Move Out-of-Network Benefit is designed to minimize member disruption as the member moves from one fitness program to another (either because their plan changes vendors or the individual moves from one plan to another with different fitness programs).
 For any gyms or studios not yet contracted with the Peerfit Move program, Peerfit Move will provide reimbursement for the gym/studio membership for up to six months (limited to one monthly membership per member per month not to exceed total cost of an in-network location).
-Members are not eligible to use in-network and out-of-network benefits within the same month.
+Members are not eligible to use innetwork and out-of-network benefits within the same month.
+For more information regarding the fitness membership, please visit www.PeerfitMove.com/hap, email move@peerfit.com or call the Customer Service department at 1-855-378-6683.